Overview

 Static limiting load diagrams are used to:

-- Check if the selected bearing size is suitable under mainly static load conditions
+- Check whether the selected bearing size is suitable under predominantly static load conditions

-- Determine the tilting moment MK that the AXRY bearing can support in addition to the axial load
+- Determine the tilting moment MK that an AXRY bearing can support while simultaneously carrying an axial load Fa

 Important Note

-The static limiting load diagrams incorporate the static load safety factor S0 ≥ 4 as well as the screw and bearing ring strength.
+The static limiting load diagrams already account for a static load safety factor S0 ≥ 4 as well as the strength of the screws and bearing rings.

 - Fa - Axial load [kN]